Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 This solution works for all standards supported by ApiPlatform(JSON-LD, JSON HAL, GraphQL).

-* Good, because it does not introduce any new `verbs` (which may be considered as a bad practice for REST API)
+* Good, because it does not introduce verbs into URL (which may be considered as a bad practice for REST API)
 * Good, because it does not introduce any new endpoints.
 * Bad, because calling `ship` on `status` may be misleading, as a result, may be different(In presented example command `"status": "ship"` results with `"status": "shipped"`).